Glyphosate: Humans

 The acute oral toxicity for mammals is low, but death has been reported after deliberate overdose of concentrated formulations.
 The surfactants in glyphosate formulations can increase the relative acute toxicity of the formulation.
+Glyphosate has less acute toxicity than 94% of herbicides in USDA data, and is also less toxic than household chemicals such as table salt or vinegar.

 In a 2017 risk assessment, the European Chemicals Agency (ECHA) wrote: "There is very limited information on skin irritation in humans.
 Where skin irritation has been reported, it is unclear whether it is related to glyphosate or co-formulants in glyphosate-containing herbicide formulations."
 The ECHA concluded that available human data was insufficient to support classification for skin corrosion or irritation.
 Inhalation is a minor route of exposure, but spray mist may cause oral or nasal discomfort, an unpleasant taste in the mouth, or tingling and irritation in the throat.
 Eye exposure may lead to mild conjunctivitis.
 Superficial corneal injury is possible if irrigation is delayed or inadequate.

 Cancer

 The consensus among national pesticide regulatory agencies and scientific organizations is that labeled uses of glyphosate have demonstrated no evidence of human carcinogenicity.
 The Joint FAO/WHO Meeting on Pesticide Residues (JMPR), the European Commission, the Canadian Pest Management Regulatory Agency, the Australian Pesticides and Veterinary Medicines Authority and the German Federal Institute for Risk Assessment have concluded that there is no evidence that glyphosate poses a carcinogenic or genotoxic risk to humans.
 The United States Environmental Protection Agency (EPA) has classified glyphosate as "not likely to be carcinogenic to humans."
 One international scientific organization, the International Agency for Research on Cancer, classified glyphosate in Group 2A, "probably carcinogenic to humans" in 2015.

 As of 2020, the evidence for long-term exposure to glyphosate increasing the risk of human cancer remains inconclusive.
 There is weak evidence human cancer risk might increase as a result of occupational exposure to large amounts of glyphosate, such as in agricultural work, but no good evidence of such a risk from home use, such as in domestic gardening.

-A meta-analysis published in 2019 looked at whether there was an association between an increased risk of non-Hodgkin lymphoma in humans and high cumulative exposures to glyphosate-based herbicides.
-The research found a "compelling link" between exposures to glyphosate-based herbicides and increased risk for non-Hodgkin lymphoma.
-A 2021 meta-analysis of glyphosate exposure and non-Hodgkin lymphoma cautioned that such results can be biased by "assumptions made about both exposure level and latency period."
+Although some small studies have suggested an association between glyphosate and non-hodgkin lymphoma, subsequent work confirmed the likelihood this work suffered from bias, and the association could not be demonstrated in more robust studies.